 It has all the right elements for chasing away a sore throat or finicky nose: zesty lemon, powerful, tingly ginger and a bit of a bite to it.
 A couple of cups of this Twinings tea and your allergies or slight cold will be kept at bay.

 For what it’s worth, I’ve bought (or requested that my personal tea shopper buy) tons of boxes of this fine Twinings tea over the past two years and I’m not stopping.
-It’s slightly on the expensive side but trust me, you want a lemon and ginger tea with a tangy twist, look no further than this spectacular find!
+It’s slightly on the expensive side but trust me, if you want a lemon and ginger tea with a tangy twist, look no further than this spectacular find!

 Caffeine content: 0 g